Supply Chain Finance: Definition & Meaning

 Cash flow management is the process of ensuring that a company has enough cash on hand to meet its short-term obligations.
 This includes paying for raw materials, paying employees, utilities, and other expenses.

 It also includes having enough cash on hand to pay off outstanding debts.
 This can help prevent a liquidity crisis that could hinder a business’s growth.
-Financial forecasting involves creating a forecast of a company’s expenses and income based on current and future financial situations.
+Financial forecasting involves creating a forecast of a company’s expenses and income based on current and future financial transactions.

 Supply chain finance is a growing market that is changing the way companies do business.
 Large, established companies have been using SCF for years.
 But in recent years, smaller, younger companies have started using it as well.